 9. Phthalates and allergen coatings

-Be sure to check out the “inactive ingredient” list as well to see how the probiotic has been encapsulated.
-Here are just a few examples of materials used (source).
+Be sure to check out the “inactive ingredients” list as well to see how the probiotic has been encapsulated.
+Here are just a few examples of materials used (8).

 How to choose a probiotic that’s right for you